grafana/docker-otel-lgtm/README.md

 #### Persist data across container instantiation

-The various components in the repo are configured to write their data to the /data directory.
+The various components in the repository are configured to write their data to the /data directory.
 If you need to persist data across containers being created and destroyed, you can mount a volume to the /data directory.
 Note that this image is intended for development, demo, and testing environments and persisting data to an external volume